LunarWatcher/se-data-dump-transformer/README.md

 #### Cloudflare loops

+> [!NOTE]
+> You should be running into this less as long as you don't provide the `-g`/`--disable-undetected-geckodriver` flag.
+See "Captchas and other misc. barriers" for details.
+If you haven't disabled it (i.e. you haven't specified either of the two flags) and still run into this problem, continue reading this section.
+>
+> If you're a macOS user, leaving undetected-geckodriver enabled will not help.
+Switch to Windows or Linux (physically or in a VM) and try again there.

+---

 > TL;DR: If you get a full-page Cloudflare block that loops back to itself after completing the capcha, connect to a VPN, or download the data dump from unofficial community reuploads

 If you get a full-page Cloudflare block, and solving the captcha redirects you right back to the cloudflar eblock page even if you complete it correctly, you have to switch to a VPN in another country.
 For reasons beyond me, SE hard-blocks automated browsers _from specific countries only_.
 One of the verified blocked countries used for this test was Singapore.